 Co-bloggers E & M go to Japan just about every year or multiple times a year, and would unequivocally say it is our favorite country in the world to visit.
-We often joke about just moving there, because it’s such an awesome country (M isn’t joking anymore, he’s moving there!)
+We often joke about just moving there, because it’s such an awesome country (M isn’t joking anymore, he lives there now!)
 Anytime we hear friends or family say they’re thinking about going to Japan, we immediately start gushing about how amazing it is, how awesome/polite/kind the people are, how safe it is, and how you’d never get bored or run out of things to do there, etc etc. It really has something for everyone.
 With Japan becoming more and more accessible through fare deals and award availability, I am regularly getting questions for what to do, where to eat, etc.

 Similar to my other Trip Suggestions posts, the *** denotes things I feel like are must-do’s.
 Of course, everyone’s interests are different, but hopefully this will give you a good starting point.
 This post will be a constant work in progress, as Michael and I input more experiences of our own each time we go, and collect must-do suggestions from friends and readers.